Flat, Scenic, and the ideal location for a Thanksgiving run.

-The Life Time Chicago Turkey Trot 5K & 8K will step off from Fullerton Pkwy and Cannon Dr at 9:00 A.M. in a wave start.
-(Wave details above.)
-Participants will run east on Fullerton Pkwy toward the Lake Front Trail.
+The Life Time Chicago Turkey Trot 5K & 8K will step off from Fullerton Pkwy and Cannon Dr at 9:00 A.M. in a wave start (Wave details located in the Schedule) Participants will run east on Fullerton Pkwy toward the Lakefront Trail.

 After passing under Lake Shore Drive participants will run north along the Lakefront Trail to Recreation Dr. 5K participants will turnaround just south of Addison and Recreation Dr. 8K participants will continue north on the Lakefront Trail and turnaround just south of Montrose Ave.

 Southbound runners will use Recreation Drive until merging back onto the Lakefront Trail just south of Addison.
 Participants will continue to follow the Lakefront Trail south until traversing under Lake Shore Dr at the Barry Bridge.
 Once through the bridge, they will follow the cinder path into the Finish Line located just south of the Diversey Driving Range parking lot.

 - Chicago’s Lakefront Trail is open to the public and participants should expect minimal but general public traffic during the race.
 For your safety and the safety of others, please be courteous and yield at all intersections.

 - This course is wheelchair and stroller friendly.
 Para-athletes are welcome and encouraged to participate.

 - Anyone with special needs is encouraged to contact Athlete Services via email at email@example.com prior to Race Day to make arrangements for an individual’s needs.

 Participants will be supported by two Aid Stations along the course, located just south of Montrose, approximately Mile 3.25 and the other just south of Recreation Drive, approximately Mile 2/4.
 Each station will provide water, Gatorade Endurance Formula and toilets.